 Art helps participants stay in the moment, focusing on colour, shape, and process instead of deadlines and emails.
 This mindfulness reduces mental fatigue and allows the brain to rest from analytical tasks.

-Collaborative art sessions encourage team members to engage with one another in a relaxed, judgment-free setting.
+Collaborative art jamming encourage team members to engage with one another in a relaxed, judgment-free setting.
 These positive social interactions build trust, understanding, and camaraderie—core ingredients of strong teamwork.

 Stepping into a creative mindset can improve cognitive flexibility.
 When employees explore shapes, colours, and unconventional ideas through art, they’re also exercising problem-solving muscles that transfer back to work challenges.